Jakoba Mulder: Playgrounds

 Beginning in 1947, while rebuilding Amsterdam after the devastation of World War II, Mulder was involved in the design of open spaces in cityscapes, preferably for children's play areas.
 To realize her vision, she worked with the architect Aldo van Eyck who designed playground equipment to fill Mulder's open spaces near new residential apartments, which were themselves creatively situated.
 According to Dijksterhuis,She therefore designed a system of hooks and courts: two L-shaped residential blocks that interlock.
 This resulted in a much more varied picture and more light in the houses.
 In addition, playgrounds were built in courtyards that mothers could see from the kitchen.Together van Eyck and Mulder collaborated on more than 700 play spaces in Amsterdam.
 One example of her play area design that remains today is the Gibraltar Street wading pool that Mulder designed and that still opens every summer.

 In 1952 she was named chief architect of Amsterdam and in 1958 succeeded her mentor Cornelis van Eesteren to become head of the city's urban development department where she remained until her retirement in 1965.

 Personal life

-Mulder was born to an infantry officer, Hendrik Mulder (1874-1947), and Sara Maria Boon (1878-1943).
-Because her father was serving in the Royal Dutch Indian Army, she grew up living in Semarang, Dutch East Indies.
+Mulder was born to an infantry officer, Hendrik Mulder (1874–1947), and Sara Maria Boon (1878–1943).
+Because her father was serving in the Royal Netherlands East Indies Army, she grew up living in Semarang, Dutch East Indies.
 She left Indonesia for the Netherlands when she was 13 so she could attend school, living with her aunts and uncles.

 She never married and even after retiring from her position with the city, she remained a professor of planning at the University of Amsterdam until her 70th birthday.
 During her time there, she actively encouraged young women to follow her into the design professions, as noted in a 1947 professional guide, "she praised the 'men's profession' of urban design as very suitable for women."

 She was honored as a member of the Order of Orange-Nassau.